jrnl-org/jrnl/docs/advanced.rst

 DayOne Integration
 ------------------

-Using your DayOne journal instead of a flat text file is dead simple -- instead of pointing to a text file, change your ``.jrnl_conf`` to point to your DayOne journal.
+Using your DayOne journal instead of a flat text file is dead simple -- instead of pointing to a text file, change your ``.jrnl_config`` to point to your DayOne journal.
 This is a folder ending with ``.dayone``, and it's located at

 * ``~/Library/Application Support/Day One/`` by default
 * ``~/Dropbox/Apps/Day One/`` if you're syncing with Dropbox and